 The ability to let users request and apply digital signatures and seals is just the tip of the iceberg.
 It’s crucial to understand that an efficient, transparent, trusted, and scalable digital signature service will require several foundational components:

-• Digital signing software
+- Digital signing software

-• Certification authority (CA) services, including registration services and identity verification services
+- PKI solutions, including Certification authority (CA) services, registration services and Online Certificate Status Protocol (OCSP) services

-• Timestamping services
+- Timestamping services

-• Identity and access management (IAM) services, including at least one identity provider and strong authentication services
+- Identity and access management (IAM) services, including at least one identity provider and strong authentication services

 The document signing workflow sits on top of this infrastructure, ensuring smooth and simplified operations between the user and the signing service, with functionalities that can be customized for a wide range of use cases.
 Some workflows will focus on compliance with specific regulations, while others will focus on complex user management scenarios, or specific integrations with services such as document archiving, storage, ticketing systems, CRMs, and more.

 At Entrust, our objective is to provide digital signing solutions for businesses and institutions across all regions and industries, while providing as many integration paths with signing workflows as possible.
-We have all of the building blocks to build a strong backend for signing services, and we want to ensure that our customers have the options they need to establish their preferred signing workflows on top of it.
+We have all of the building blocks necessary to design a strong backend for signing services, and we want to ensure that our customers have the options they need to establish their preferred signing workflows on top of it.